algolia/react-instantsearch/docgen/src/widgets/GeoSearch.md

 <!-- Avoid the huge margin on the pseudo element -->
 <h3 class="sub-component-title">Decription</h3>

-This component allow the user to control the different strategy for the refinement (enable / disable refine on map move).
+This component allows the user to control the different strategy for the refinement (enable / disable refine on map move).

 <!-- Avoid the huge margin on the pseudo element -->
 <h3 class="sub-component-title">Usage</h3>